 Step 2: In the Run dialog box’s text field, type services.msc and click OK.

-Step 3: Scroll down in the service list to find the Windows Update service and double-click on it to open its properties.
+Step 3: Scroll down to find and double-click the Windows Update service to open its properties.

 Step 4: In the General tab, next to the Startup type, select Disabled from the drop-down menu.

-This method may seem complex, but it is not.
-But because this method uses Registry Editor, we suggest you back up the Windows Registry before you follow the steps.
-Once done, follow the below-mentioned steps.
+Because this method uses the Registry Editor, we suggest backing up the Windows Registry before you follow the steps.

 Step 2: In the top bar, enter the below-mentioned address.